 The result (Table 2 and Fig. 1) revealed that grain yield of summer pearl millet was significantly influenced by different weed management practices.
 Weed free treatment (W6) produced significantly higher grain yield of pearl millet (4505 kg/ha) which was statistically at par with pre-emergence application of atrazine @ 0.5 kg/ha + hand weeding at 30 DAS (W2) and it was followed by pre -emergence application of pendimethalin @ 1.0 kg/ha + hand weeding at 30 DAS (W3), oxyflourfen @ 0.15 kg/ha + hand weeding at 30 DAS (W4), hand weeding at 15 and 30 DAS (W5) and weedy check (W1).
 The data presented in Table 4.5 revealed that the grain yield of pearl millet was found significantly influenced due to different nutrient management.
 Application of 125 % RDF (N3) recorded significantly higher grain yield (4170 kg/ha), but it was remain at par with 100 % RDF (N2).
 Whereas, significantly lowest grain yield of pearl millet (3528 kg/ha) produced with application of 75 % RDF (N1).
 The interaction effect of weed and nutrient management on grain yield of pearl millet was found non-significant.

 The better performance of yield and yield attributing characters under W6, W2 and W3 might be due to effective control of weeds and higher weed control efficiency as well as lower weed index observed in respective treatments, which cumulatively facilitated the crop to utilize more nutrients and water for better growth and development in terms of various yield attributing characters.
-These results are also in agreement with finding of Malik et al. (1980), Singh et al. (2008), Chaudhary et al. (2016), Girase et al (2017).
+These results are also in agreement with finding of Malik et al. (1980), Singh et al. (2008), Chaudhary et al. (2016), Girase et al. (2017).
 Since yield of the crop is a function of several yield components which are dependent on complementary interaction between vegetative and reproductive growth of the crop, the positive response of fertilization to both these phases of crop ultimately resulted in realization of higher crop productivity in terms of pearl millet yield.
 These increases in case of grain yield was also due to higher value for yield attributes viz., ear head length, ear head girth, test weight and grain weight per ear head.
 The similar results have also been reported by Singh et al. (2008), Kumar et al. (2014) and Khadadiya et al. (2019).

-3.5 Straw yield (kg/ha)
+Straw yield (kg/ha)